metio/terraform-provider-k8s/docs/data-sources/beat_k8s_elastic_co_beat_v1beta1_manifest.md

 Optional:

 - `fs_type` (String) fsType is the filesystem type to mount.Must be a filesystem type supported by the host operating system.Ex. 'ext4', 'xfs', 'ntfs'.
-Implicitly inferred to be 'ext4' if unspecified.TODO: how do we prevent errors in the filesystem from compromising the machine
+Implicitly inferred to be 'ext4' if unspecified.
 - `lun` (Number) lun is Optional: FC target lun number
 - `read_only` (Boolean) readOnly is Optional: Defaults to false (read/write).
 ReadOnly here will forcethe ReadOnly setting in VolumeMounts.
 - `target_ww_ns` (List of String) targetWWNs is Optional: FC target worldwide names (WWNs)